lorenzo-mariani/adgen/README.md

 ### Run mode

-The run mode allows you to enter directly from the command line a series of parameters to be passed to adgen.
+The run mode allows you to enter directly from the command line a series of parameters to be passed to _adgen_.
 The parameters to be entered are:

     [url]                   Database URL to connect to (mandatory)